 Innovative bike camps that help kids quickly shift from training wheels to two wheels.

 Positive bike camps that teach kids the skills to ride on their own.

 We combine a fun group setting with specialized equipment, tailored cycling lessons, and incredible instructors to build confidence and get some of the most tentative kids biking on their own.

-Whether your child is on a balance bike, a tricycle, or has already mastered riding on two wheels, we have classes designed to teach them at their comfort level and build their skills.Find a class near you
+Whether your child is on a balance bike, a tricycle, or has already mastered riding on two wheels, we have classes designed to teach them at their comfort level and build their skills.EXPLORE LEVELS

 Kids have so much fun trail riding because they go on an adventure through varied paths in nature!
 Depending on the camp, kids could be riding along a river and through beautiful forests with a group in a safe and supervised environment.
 Pedalheads Trail is available in British Columbia, Alberta, Ontario, and Colorado.

 Pedalheads Trail is carving out paths in new cities every year.
 Sign up to stay updated so you can secure your child's spot as soon as registration opens!

 Our Pedalheads Trail program focuses on the development of various trail-riding skills for kids ages 4 to 8.
 We have an intermediate level for kids ages 9 to 15 too.

 Riders will explore local areas by riding on fun and varied bike trails and paths.

 Riders practice skills to help them prepare for advanced trail rides.